pNitesh01/scaler/README.md

 # scaler
-repo to save my learnings of scaler academy
+Repo to save my learnings of scaler academy